ZeraiGR/json-placeholder-nest-parody/README.md

 ## Installation

-For correct working it needs to be worked mongodb on url: mongodb://127.0.0.1:27017/sandbox Mongodb can be installed locally on your computer:
+For correct working it needs to be worked mongodb on url: **mongodb://127.0.0.1:27017/sandbox** by default you can change it if you want
+Mongodb can be installed locally on your computer:

 - 1: https://www.mongodb.com/docs/manual/installation/